Which of the following is a property of the linear correlation co... | Study Prep in Pearson+

 Master Correlation Coefficient with a bite sized video explanation from PatrickStart learning

-Which of the following best describes what it means for two variables to be positively associated in the context of the correlation coefficient?
+Which of the following best describes how to distinguish between a strong linear association and a weak linear association when using the correlation coefficient?

+Given a dataset where the variables have a strong negative linear relationship, which of the following values is most likely to be the correlation coefficient?

+Which of the following best describes the (correlation coefficient) between the weight and price of a box of cereal, assuming that as the weight increases, the price also tends to increase?

 Correlation Coefficient practice set